ChrisDev427/minishell_42_project_08/README.md

 # minishell

-Le projet Minishell est le premier projet en binome a l'ecole 42.
-Il consiste à créer un shell minimaliste en C qui peut interpréter des commandes simples.

-Objectifs

-Créer un shell qui peut afficher un prompt en attente d'une nouvelle commande Posséder un historique fonctionnel
-Chercher et lancer le bon exécutable en se basant sur la variable d'environnement PATH, ou sur un chemin relatif ou absolu Ne pas utiliser plus d'une variable globale
-Ne pas interpréter de quotes (guillemets) non fermés ou de caractères spéciaux non demandés dans le sujet, tels que \ (le backslash) ou ; (le point-virgule)
+The Minishell project is the first group project at École 42.
+It involves creating a minimalist shell in C that can interpret simple commands.

+Objectives

+Create a shell that can display a prompt and wait for a new command.
+Implement functional command history.
+Search for and execute the correct executable based on the PATH environment variable or a relative or absolute path.
+Avoid using more than one global variable.
+Do not interpret unclosed quotes or unrequested special characters such as backslashes () or semicolons (;).
-Gérer les single quotes (') qui doivent empêcher le shell d'interpréter les caractères spéciaux
+Handle single quotes (') to prevent the shell from interpreting special characters.

-Fonctions autorisées

-Les fonctions suivantes sont autorisées pour le projet :
+Allowed Functions

+The following functions are allowed for the project:

 readline, rl_clear_history, rl_on_new_line, rl_replace_line, rl_redisplay, add_history
 printf, malloc, free, write
-access, open, read, close, fork, wait, waitpid, wait3, wait4, signal, sigaction, sigemptyset, sigaddset, kill, exit, stat, lstat, fstat, unlink, execve, dup, dup2, pipe, opendir, readdir, closedir, strerror, perror, isatty, ttyname, ttyslot, ioctl, getenv, tcsetattr, tcgetattr, tgetent, tgetflag, tgetnum, tgetstr, tgoto, tputs.
+access, open, read, close
+fork, wait, waitpid, wait3, wait4, signal, sigaction, sigemptyset, sigaddset, kill, exit stat, lstat, fstat, unlink, execve dup, dup2, pipe opendir, readdir, closedir strerror, perror isatty, ttyname, ttyslot, ioctl getenv tcsetattr, tcgetattr tgetent, tgetflag, tgetnum, tgetstr, tgoto, tputs

-Les built-in suivants ont été recodés :
+The following built-in functions have been recoded:

-◦ echo et l’option -n
+echo with the -n option
-◦ cd uniquement avec un chemin relatif ou absolu
-◦ pwd sans aucune option
-◦ export sans aucune option
-◦ unset sans aucune option
-◦ env sans aucune option ni argument
-◦ exit sans aucune option

-Les quotes non fermés ont été interpretés.

-Utilisation

-Pour compiler le programme, vous pouvez utiliser le Makefile fourni en tapant la commande make.

-Une fois le programme compilé, vous pouvez l'exécuter en tapant ./minishell.
+cd only with a relative or absolute path pwd without any options export without any options unset without any options env without any options or arguments exit without any options
+Unclosed quotes have been interpreted.

+Usage

+To compile the program, you can use the provided Makefile by running the command make.

+Once the program is compiled, you can execute it by typing ./minishell.

 Conclusion

-Le projet Minishell a permis de développer des compétences en programmation en C, en particulier dans la manipulation de processus et de descripteurs de fichier.
-Cela a également permis de mieux comprendre le fonctionnement d'un shell.
+The Minishell project allowed for the development of C programming skills, particularly in process manipulation and file descriptors.
+It also provided a better understanding of how a shell works.